Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 1. Allows to interact with the `xcm-executor` by executing xcm messages.
    These can be filtered through the `XcmExecuteFilter`.
+1. Allows sending arbitrary messages to other chains for certain origins.
+   The origins that are allowed to send message can be filtered through `SendXcmOrigin`.
 1. Provides an easier interface to do reserve based transfers and teleports.
    The origins capable of doing these actions can be filtered by `XcmTeleportFilter` and `XcmReserveTransferFilter`.
 1. Handles XCM version negotiation duties.
 1. Handles asset-trap/claim duties.
-1. Allows sending arbitrary messages to other chains for certain origins.
-   The origins that are allowed to send message can be filtered through `SendXcmOrigin`.
+1. And other state based requirements of the XCVM.

 </pba-flex>